hpe-storage/scod/docs/csi_driver/deployment.md

 ```

 !!! error "HPE Alletra 9000, Primera and 3PAR users"
     If you are reinstalling the HPE CSI Driver, **DO NOT** remove the `crd/hpevolumeinfos.storage.hpe.com` resource.
 This `CustomResourceDefinition` contains important volume metadata used by the HPE Alletra 9000, Primera and 3PAR CSP.
-HPE CSI Driver **v2.0.0 and below** shared the same YAML file for `crds` and CSP and would require a manual removal of the individual `Service` and `Deployment` in the "hpe-storage" `Namespace`.
+HPE CSI Driver **v2.0.0 and below** share the same YAML file for `crds` and CSP and would require a manual removal of the individual `Service` and `Deployment` in the "hpe-storage" `Namespace`.

 Uninstall the CSI driver: